flickchicks/flick-backend/README.md

 ## Environment Variables

-If you are a developer on on the team, there is a `.env` file pinned in the backend channel of the Slack, and you can put this file where `manage.py` is.
-Any other average Joe can create an `.env` file by copying the template:
+If you are a developer on on the team, there is a `.envrc` file pinned in the backend channel of the Slack, and you can put this file where `manage.py` is.
+Any other average Joe can create an `.envrc` file by copying the template:

 ```
-cp env.template .env
+cp envrc.template .envrc
 ```

+Using [direnv](https://direnv.net/) is recommended.
+Otherwise, you need to source it using `source .envrc`.

 You will also need the private key files `apple_private.p8` (verify Apple Access Tokens during authentication) and `aps.pem` (connect with APNS to send push notifications to iOS devices) which we've pinned in the backend Slack channel.
 Put these in `flick-backend/src/flick` so that the settings can be properly configured.

-You may be wondering about how the development environment differs from the production environment and if we use a separate `.env` file.
-For now, we only have one `.env`, but simply changing `DEBUG` and `SQLITE3` is enough to determine which environment you will be using.
+You may be wondering about how the development environment differs from the production environment and if we use a separate `.envrc` file.
+For now, we only have one `.envrc`, but simply changing `DEBUG` and `SQLITE3` is enough to determine which environment you will be using.
 As a summary,

 -   Local development with a local Sqlite3 database: `DEBUG=True` and `SQLITE3=True`
 -   Local development with a local PostgreSQL database: `DEBUG=True` and `SQLITE3=False`